"Self-control is strength; right thought is mastery, and calmness is power.

 The world entangles the mind.
 Technology scatters the mind.
 Pandemics and politics confuse the mind.

 Leaders tend to be confronted by too many distractions.
 Employees and customers are in the same predicament.
 Digital is a culprit, but not the only one.

-On average our minds wander almost 50% of the time.
-That includes thinking about things that are not going on directly around us, contemplating events that happened in the past, that might happen in the future or will never happen at all.
+On average, our minds wander almost 50% of the time.
+That includes thinking about things not going on directly around us, contemplating events that happened in the past, might occur in the future or never happen at all.
 This analysis comes from Ness Labs.

 Shifting gears, how do you get your brain to concentrate on what matters?

 To improve focus, Ness Labs recommend the following--

 - Manage your distractions.
 Put the phone away--although you may work better with background noise or music.